whisperglen/heretic2-files/readme.md

   1. bind f "suckitdown light" -> this will toggle the Light Shrine effect
   2. bind b "rmx_flashlight_toggle" -> this will toggle an over the shoulder front-facing light (not lore accurate but does the job)
 - Automatic generation of smoothing surface Normals for a select number of textures
-  - see [compnormals.global] inside .ini file
+  - see [compnormals.global] inside Heretic2dx_customise.ini file
   - rmx_normals 3 will compute Normals for all surfaces, but this will noticeably affect fps
-  - rmx_logtextures 1 will log to console all textures that are rendered (use rmx_novis 0 and r_nocull 0 to only log textures visible on-screen)
+  - rmx_logtextures 1 will log to console all textures that are rendered (use rmx_novis 0 and r_nocull 0 to only log textures visible on-screen); this helps me to add new textures to the ini section

 ##  **WARNING**
 - This was planned to be a Lazy-man's PBR attempt, to see how far ready made assets and quick texture modification could take me.